 Please Note that the payment standards and voucher sizes listed are general guidelines.
 No specific household’s HAP standard or Voucher size is guaranteed until it is determined by the PHA on a case-by-case basis and reported to the family in writing, generally during the intake briefing.

-If you are porting to NCCHA, have your current housing authority send your paperwork to the NCCHA Housing Assistant whose caseload corresponds to your last name.
+If you are porting to our jurisdiction, have your current housing authority send your paperwork to the NCCHA Housing Assistant whose caseload corresponds to your last name.

 Or email: email@example.com.